First things first, it's simple: a plaintext file, few syntax rules, public availability, and that's it.

 file that I use at work: very similar to my personal one, but all about

 work-related stuff.
-At work, I also keep different .plan
+At work, I also keep different .plan files

 one per each person working in my team and reporting to me, and mostly use